PatrickRogg/wm-tippspiel/README.md

-# Football(Soccer) World Cup 2018 Bet Application
+# Football Betting Application

-We created this application in our Software Engineering 2 lecture.
-With this application it is possible to bet on the FIFA Football World-Cup 2018 and it can be reused for future World Cups by changing the ImportData file.
+This application was developed as part of the Software Engineering Lecture.
+The Soccer Betting application makes it possible to bet on FIFA World cup games with your friends.
+It was created for the FIFA Football World-Cup 2018, but it can be reused for future World Cups by importing the games of the current World Cup.

 ## Getting started